Shop Smart this Holiday Season: Cyber Security Tips for Online Purchases

 To lower the probability of getting hacked, it is a good idea to implement multi-factor authentication (MFA) on your accounts.
 It proves that you are you by providing more than a username and password.
 These multi-factors can be PINs (Personal Identification Numbers), your smartphone or USB key or fingerprint or facial recognition.

 Updating software when prompted and turning on automatic updates can help prevent cyber-attacks.
 “Keeping software updated is a great idea,” said Timberlake.
 “Because the software can have vulnerabilities built into it that updates will catch and fix – even your web browser – that could be exploited if you go to a website that has been compromised.
-Typically, Microsoft Office, for example, will update in the background that will just happen while you’re using it, and most software does it in the background now, so it’s not going to prompt you to update.”
+Typically, Microsoft Office, for example, will update in the background that will just happen while you are using it, and most software does it in the background now, so it is not going to prompt you to update.”

 Avoid getting snared by a phishing email with this simple rule: think before you click.